bartpiotr/GrazerProject/README.md

 Architecture:
 For brevity I didn't bother with the business layer.
 In a larger app I would also convert DAOs to business model and maybe further to UI model if needed.
 Witch clean architecture it's also important not to overdo it though.
-I've seen apps where 80% of the code is just mapping between layers and it's just a nonsensical inflexible approach
+I've seen apps where 80% of the code is just mapping between layers and it's just a nonsensically inflexible approach

 Modularisation:
 In a full blown application we'd put things like network and repository layers into their own modules.